niekados/Journey/TESTING.md

 **Bug Fix**:
 The following changes were made to ensure the journal entry author’s name is not displayed in the admin Stories section:

-1. Updated the `__str__` method for the JourneyEntry model to return the story description with the date, instead of the authors name.
+1. Updated the `__str__` method for the JourneyEntry model to return the story description with the date, instead of the author's name.
 2. Excluded `journal_entry` from being displayed in `StoryEntryAdmin`.

 - ### Correct Journal Entry Confirm Delete Template Extension